The DMS continues on its path…

 Always encouraging others

-“I would be tremendously saddened if people left the Dunedin Music Society or the Dunedin Concert Band because I’m not on the podium or at the helm anymore,” said Maestro Stephen P Brown.
+“I would be tremendously saddened if people left the Dunedin Music Society or the Dunedin Concert Band because I’m not on the podium or at the helm anymore,” said Stephen P Brown.

-He continues, “We built this organization to connect local communities with live music and to serve each other, not to cater to individual desires and wants.
+He continued, “We built this organization to connect local communities with live music and to serve each other, not to cater to individual desires and wants.
 I am extremely pleased with what we have accomplished – and what we chose to stay away from – and I trust everyone involved will continue doing their utmost to make sure the DMS grows beyond all our dreams for future generations to benefit from.
 Orchestras, bands and choirs continue to be in danger of becoming relics that look weird in the next century’s history documentaries (like rotary phones or milk floats).
 We can all do our best to make sure people still experience the thrills and goosebumps that in-person, live instrumental and vocal music gives all humans like no other activity can… if we let it.”

-As one former DCB Performer remarked when witnessing the Maestro’s behind-the-scenes commitment firsthand: “I can’t believe how much you do for others.”
+As one former DCB Performer remarked when witnessing Stephen’s behind-the-scenes commitment firsthand: “I can’t believe how much you do for others.”
 It is by example that Stephen encourages everyone to serve each other, thereby making our corner of the world a wonderful place to live… with lots of live, in-person music.

-The Maestro will remain in the area and might be seen around town attending events, perhaps even conducting the occasional music workshop.
+Brown will remain in the area and might be seen around town attending events, perhaps even conducting the occasional music workshop.